-Semester examinations are taken by all students in Grades 9 through 11.
+Semester examinations are taken by all students in Grades 9 through 12.
 Time is set aside at the end of the first and second semester for semester examinations or appropriate summary assessments.
 A special exam schedule with lengthened exam periods is created for these exams.
 Students will take no more than two exams per day.
-First semester exams will cover all the material taught in the first semester; second semester examinations at the end of the year will cover all second semester material and may cover concepts, topics and information from the entire year's work.
-The final course grade will be calculated as S1 + S2 divided by 2.
+First semester exams will cover all the material taught in the first semester;

+second semester examinations at the end of the year will cover all second semester material and may cover concepts, topics and information from the entire year's work.